auraphp/Aura.Sql/README.md

 ```

 (N.b.: Because of the way PostgreSQL creates auto-incremented columns, the
-`pgsql` adapter needs to know the table and column name to get the last
+`pgsql` connection needs to know the table and column name to get the last
 inserted ID; for example, `$id = $sql->lastInsertId($table, 'id');`.)

 Next, to update rows: